 TLC Driver License Education Requirements

-Applicants must complete all education requirements unless they qualify for the exemptions stated below:
+Applicants must complete all education requirements unless they qualify for the exemptions for the specific course below:

 Paratransit and Commuter Van Driver Applicants Education Requirements